mainmatter/mainmatter.com/workshops/_posts/2016-12-19-ember-cli-basics.md

     item_type: lecture
     start_time: '12:00'
     duration: 45
-- title: Broccoli Basics
-  description: Broccoli is a fast, robust and portable asset pipeline, built with
-    ember-cli in mind.
-It uses node's `fs` module as it's API, and is deliberately designed to steer users away from potential snags.
-  duration: 120
-  agenda_items:
-  - title: 'EXERCISE: Building your first Broccoli Plugins'
-    description: We'll put our newfound skills to use, and build our first two broccoli plugins
-    item_type: exercise
-    start_time: '10:05'
-    duration: 55
-  - title: Welcome & Kick Off
-    description: We'll go through the day's agenda, and highlight some goals for the training.
-    item_type: lecture
-    start_time: '9:00'
-    duration: 15
-  - title: Standalone Use with Broccoli-CLI
-    description: 'Broccoli has its own CLI, and although it''s missing some of the stuff we take for granted in ember-cli, it can be useful to look at broccoli independently, in order to understand where it ends and where there rest of ember-cli begins '
-    item_type: lecture
-    start_time: '9:15'
-    duration: 30
-  - title: Debugging & Developing Plugins
-    description: Broccoli plugins can be thought of as streams, or lazily evaluated pieces in a functional chain.
-Because of this characteristic of laziness, we must take a different approach to debugging, relative to how we treat synchronous client-side code.
-You'll be provided with suggestions for an easy and intuitive broccoli plugin development workflow, that will maximize time spent getting results, and minimize time spent scratching your head.
-    item_type: lecture
-    start_time: '9:45'
-    duration: 20
 - title: Codegen & Commands
   description: |-
     Ember-cli's blueprints and command features are incredibly powerful, and are tremendously under-utilized in the ember community.
 In this unit, we'll explore: